MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPSearchSettings.md

 Set-PnPSearchSettings -SearchPageUrl ""
 ```

-Clear the suite bar search box URL and revert to the default behavior
+Clear the suite bar search box redirect URL and revert to the default behavior

 ### EXAMPLE 5
 ```powershell